microsoft/jacdac/services/prototest.md

   * listen to ``e`` event and check that data is equal to ``x``
   * call ``c`` command with new random value ``y``
   * read ``rw`` and check value is equal to ``y``
+  * do all the above steps with acks

 ## Registers

 Every ``rw`` register has a corresponding ``ro`` regisrer